skx/puppet-summary/README.md

 ### Service file for systemd

 You can find instructions on how to create a service file for systemd in the [samples](samples) directory.

+### Nagios-Check

+If you want to monitor the number of nodes with a certain state, add the check from the [samples](samples) directory into your Nagios configuration.
+Not only useful when nodes are failing, but also when nodes are changed with every single Puppet run.